-The Centre of Biomedical Informatics (CBI) was established on March 1st, 2006 as the joint research center with the support of the project 1M06014 of the Ministry of Education CR lasting to December 31^st , 2011.
+The Centre of Biomedical Informatics (CBI) was established on March 1st, 2006 by the Ministry of Education CR under the registration number 1M06014 with the duration to December 31st, 2011.

 The aim of the project is to develop a protocol for the preparation of an oligonucleolytic chip with the optimal set of genes for diagnostics and prognosis of cardiovascular diseases; design of a system for decision support, computer-assisted diagnostics and individualization of health care in cardiology; design of a system for decision support in dental medicine and enhancement of quality in postgraduate PhD. studies in the field of biomedical informatics.
 The results of the project will be accessible in the form of papers in reviewed journals, presentations during prestigious international conferences and in the form of prototypes of decision support systems for cardiology and dentistry.

 There are five institutions participating in the project:

 The main contribution of this project will be a considerable improvement in individualization of a patient care.
 This will be reached by designing of new methods for decision support and specification of relevant features for diagnostics, determination of prognoses and therapies, which will be based on genetic data.
 A complete oligonucleolytic chip will be designed and validated.
 This chip will be designated for routine diagnostics.